stackotter/stackotter-website/src/blog/sooctf-2023-writeups.md

 I considered for a second trying to write a solver for the logic, but quickly decided against that as it would be very tedious and likely wouldn't work (I've never written that kind of solver before).
-My next thought to Google what [`angr`](https://angr.io) was because it sounded important.
-Somewhat unsurprisingly, it's a tool that (among other things) can perform constrained bruteforce searches of an input space to find an input that succeeds.
+My next thought was to Google [`angr`](https://angr.io) because it sounded important.
+Somewhat unsurprisingly, it's a tool that (among other things) can perform constrained bruteforce searches of an input space.
 That sounds like something that could come in handy!

 I had no clue how `angr` worked so at first I just tried a simple unconstrained bruteforce script hoping it was magic (spoiler, it wasn't).
 I let the script run for quite a while and